Published on 25 October 2021

 • 9% of 12th graders acknowledged abuse during their lifetime.

-You can take the following actions to stop valium abuse:
+You can take the following actions to stop Diazepam abuse:

-• Store all current prescriptions for diazepam in a secure location.
+• Store all current prescriptions for Diazepam in a secure location.

 • Track and monitor usage carefully to detect any missing tablets.